theforeman/foreman_graphite/README.md

 This Foreman plugin allows to use graphite to track performance metrics of your foreman instances.

-You will need to install a graphite instance to use this plugin.
+You will need to install a graphite instance to use this plugin and a Foreman version *higher* than 1.6 (> 1.6)

 ## Configuration